Last Updated on

 Mother to Child:

-Most of the HIV cases in children are due to the fact that their mothers were HIV positive when pregnant.
+Most of the HIV cases in children are due to the fact that their mothers were HIV positive when pregnant. and not recieved adequate medicine to prevent the trasfer of infection.
 This may happen across the placenta, through breastmilk, or while giving birth.

 Children who have access to injectable drugs are at a high risk of getting HIV.
 This is because they often share needles which allow the virus to directly enter the bloodstream.